 Applying for Long-Term Installment Agreements

-You can apply online for a long-term installment agreement if:
+Requirements to apply online for a long-term installment agreement are as follows:

-- You are an individual who owes $50,000 or less in combined tax, penalties and interest and you have filed all your returns
+- Individuals: You owe $50,000 or less in combined tax, penalties and interest and have filed all your returns.

-- You are a business who owes $25,000 or less in combined tax, penalties and interest and you have filed all your returns
+- Businesses: You owe $25,000 or less in combined tax, penalties and interest and have filed all your returns.

 Sole proprietors or independent contractors should file as individuals.